muhme/joomla-branches-tester/README.md

 :eight_spoked_asterisk: The directories are available on Docker host e.g. to inspect and change the configuration files (`configuration.php` or `cypress.config.js`) or the test specifications below `tests/System`.
-And also one available in Joomla container and all together in `jst_cypress` container.
+And also one directory in each Joomla container and all together in `jst_cypress` container.

 # Usage